django/deps/final/0001-dep-process.rst

 draft must be written in DEP style; if it isn't the pull request may be rejected until proper formatting rules are followed.

-At this point, developers review the pull request.
+At this point, contributors review the pull request.
 In most cases the reviewer will be the Shepherd of the DEP, but if that's not possible for some reason the author may want to ask on django-developers and/or the Django Forum to ensure that this review happens quickly.
 A reviewer will do the following: